real34/front-commerce-lite-upward/README.md

 * [Create a Business Component](https://developers.front-commerce.com/docs/create-a-business-component.html)

 If you need help we encourage you to search on the web first.
-It will help you to discover the community around each project.
+It will help you discover the community around each project.
 You might find additional resources for learning each library in-depth when you will be ready.

 You can also open [issues](https://github.com/front-commerce/front-commerce-lite/issues) with the